-5.8.1 With the exception of incidental leakage through joints (either into or out of the system), all (and only) the fluids entering the compressor inlet must exit from the engine exhaust system.
+- 5.8.1 With the exception of incidental leakage through joints (either into or out of the system), all (and only) the fluids entering the compressor inlet must exit from the engine exhaust system. - 5.8.2 Engine exhaust systems may incorporate no more than two exits, both of which must be rearward facing tailpipes, through which all exhaust gases must pass. - 5.8.3 The total cross-sectional area of the exhaust exits at the rearmost point of the tailpipes must lie between 7500mm and 14000mm.

-- 5.8.2 Engine exhaust systems must have only a single tailpipe exit which must be rearward facing and through which all exhaust gases must pass. - 5.8.3 The cross-sectional area of the exhaust exit at the rearmost point of the tailpipe must lie between 7500mm2 and 14000mm2. - 5.8.4 The last 150mm of any tailpipe must in its entirety: - a) Form a thin-walled unobstructed right circular cylinder with its axis $+/-\frac{5}{2}$ ° to the car centre line when viewed from above the car and between 0° and $\frac{5}{2}$ ° (tail up) to the reference plane when viewed from the side of the car.
-The entire circumference of the exit should lie on a single plane normal to the tailpipe axis and be located at the rearmost extremity of the last 150mm of the tailpipe. - b) Be located between 350mm and 550mm above the reference plane. - c) Be located no more than 100mm from the car centre line. - d) Be positioned in order that the entire circumference of the exit of the tailpipe lies between two vertical planes normal to the car centre line and which lie between 170mm and 185mm rearward of the rear wheel centre line. - 5.8.5 There must be no bodywork lying within a right circular cylinder which: - a) Shares a common axis with that of the last 150mm of the tailpipe. - b) Has a diameter 30mm greater than the tailpipe. - c) Starts at the exit of the tailpipe and extends rearwards as far as a point 600mm behind the rear wheel centre line.
+- 5.8.4 The last 150mm of any tailpipe must in its entirety: - a) Form a thin-walled unobstructed right circular cylinder with its axis +/- 10° to the car centre line when viewed from above the car and between 0° and 10° (tail up) to the reference plane when viewed from the side of the car.
+The entire circumference of the exit should lie on a single plane normal to the tailpipe axis and be located at the rearmost extremity of the last 150mm of the tailpipe. - b) Be located between 350mm and 550mm above the reference plane. - c) Be located no more than 250mm from the car centre line. - d) Be positioned in order that the entire circumference of the exit of the tailpipe lies between two vertical planes normal to the car centre line and which lie between 30mm and 50mm forward of the rear wheel centre line. - 5.8.5 There must be no bodywork lying within a right circular cylinder which: - a) Shares a common axis with that of the last 150mm of each tailpipe. - b) Has a diameter 40mm greater than each tailpipe. - c) Starts at the exit of the tailpipe and extends rearwards as far as a point 600mm behind the rear wheel centre line.